martlin2cz/shell-utils/mocp-notifications/README.md

 #mocp-notifications

-Script displaying currently plaing song in `mocp` as a xfce4 notification
+Scripts displaying currently plaing song in `mocp`.
+First one just directly in console, the other one as a xfce4 notification.